Commemoration

 79. We call upon the federal government, in collaboration with Survivors, Aboriginal organizations, and the arts community, to develop a reconciliation framework for Canadian heritage and commemoration.
 This would include, but not be limited to:

-- Amending the Historic Sites and Monuments Act to include First Nations, Inuit, and Métis representation on the Historic Sites and Monuments Board of Canada and its Secretariat.
+1. Amending the Historic Sites and Monuments Act to include First Nations, Inuit, and Métis representation on the Historic Sites and Monuments Board of Canada and its Secretariat.

-- Revising the policies, criteria, and practices of the National Program of Historical Commemoration to integrate Indigenous history, heritage values, and memory practices into Canada's national heritage and history.
+2. Revising the policies, criteria, and practices of the National Program of Historical Commemoration to integrate Indigenous history, heritage values, and memory practices into Canada's national heritage and history.

-- Developing and implementing a national heritage plan and strategy for commemorating residential school sites, the history and legacy of residential schools, and the contributions of Aboriginal peoples to Canada's history.
+3. Developing and implementing a national heritage plan and strategy for commemorating residential school sites, the history and legacy of residential schools, and the contributions of Aboriginal peoples to Canada's history.

 Background

-- policy and legislative updates
+• policy and legislative updates

-- increased visibility and support for Indigenous histories in Canada
+• increased visibility and support for Indigenous histories in Canada

-- commemorations related to the history and legacy of residential schools
+• commemorations related to the history and legacy of residential schools

-In the fall of 2022, Parks Canada received authorities to access a $25 million allocation from Budget 2022, for the purposes of continuing the work that began in 2019 to commemorate the legacy and history of residential schools in Canada.
-Over the next 2 years, the additional funding will provide continued support for the development and installation of commemorative markers associated with residential school sites and Survivor communities under the National Program of Historical Commemoration, and gatherings related to their installation or unveiling.
-It will also provide continued support for the co-development of new residential school nominations, and accelerate the review of existing designations related to residential schools.
 The funding will provide support for outreach and engagement to support residential school commemoration and its integration into Parks Canada's public history programs and initiatives; and for the continuation of the Stories of Canada initiative, which is designed to transform the historical narrative at Parks Canada heritage places by giving voice to Indigenous peoples and ensuring that the history and legacy of residential schools is fully represented and acknowledged.

 Call to Action 79(i)

 On June 7, 2022, the Honourable Steven Guilbeault, Minister of Environment and Climate Change and Minister responsible for Parks Canada, introduced Bill C-23, the Historic Places of Canada Act, in the House of Commons.
-On December 2, 2022, the House of Commons began Second Reading on Bill C-23.

 In support of Call to Action 79(i), Budget 2021 announced the government's intent to implement legislation that would provide for a transparent designation framework and the sustainable protection of over 300 federally owned historic places.
-The Budget proposed to provide $28.7 million over 5 years, and $5.8 million ongoing, to the Parks Canada Agency to implement the legislation, if enacted.
+The Budget proposed to provide $28.7 million over 5 years, and $5.8 million ongoing, to Parks Canada to implement the legislation, if enacted.

 While the legislative proposal was being developed, non-legislative barriers to Indigenous participation as board members of the Historic Sites and Monuments Board of Canada were identified and addressed.